Zum Hauptinhalt springen

 Considerations for Ukraine’s carbon pricing development

 Investors need predictability in carbon pricing and stability in climate policies to plan investments in green reconstruction.
-The time is now to determine and negotiate a substantive carbon pricing trajectory for Ukraine.
+It seems to be a good time to determine and negotiate a substantive carbon pricing trajectory for Ukraine.
 First, Ukraine should determine what is in its economic and strategic interest, using the results of this analysis and further modeling of the impact of a carbon price on investment decisions.
-This then needs to be negotiated with the EU to ensure the robustness and compatibility of the approach with EU accession.
+This then could be negotiated with the EU to ensure the robustness and compatibility of the approach with EU accession.

 If a smoother convergence path of Ukraine to the ETS price level is required, a special regime of more free allocations for Ukraine under the ETS could be negotiated.
 Ukraine will most likely have room to negotiate on this, given its particular situation and the increasingly ambitious carbon price.
 While multiple dimensions could be open, free allocations appear to be the most attractive option for Ukraine.
 Negotiating a convergence path for a later phase-out of free ETS allocations in Ukraine would allow Ukraine to fully participate in the ETS, applying the ETS price at the margin, while reducing the income effect on Ukrainian industry.